A TOTAL LOSS IN SAN ANTONIO

 The trouble started on November 25, 2019, when the keys to this Ferrari 458 landed in the hands of a porter at the dealership who took it for a little test drive.
 The lawsuit from the injury lawyer in jasper alabama uses the phrase “hot-rodding around town” which is the wrong slang for this situation.
 I would have accepted hoon, hooning, joy ride, showing off or taking a Ferris Bueller break.
 The dealership’s general manager, Grenville Lewis, released a statement saying that the Ferrari 458 was on a “not approved path” when the porter lost control and crashed the 458 into a chain link fence.
 As you would have guessed, the porter was fired – needless to say.

 All of you who know cars can take an educated guess: this porter wanted to try launch control on an empty two-lane road, and – predictably – ran out of talent before the car ran out of room.

 And here is where the story gets complicated.
 The dealership did not inform the Bakalem’s after the accident.
-According to the suit, the dealership instead called the Bakalems, saying that they had lined up a buyer who made an offer of $220,000.
+According to an auto accident attorney, the dealership instead called the Bakalems, saying that they had lined up a buyer who made an offer of $220,000.
 Notably, an offer that was made before the Ferrari was wrecked.
 Ryan and Diana weren’t too keen on accepting the lower offer, but the dealership insisted over the next 4 days.
 The Bakalems finally agreed to the deal and were then notified an hour later that their now former 211 mph capable Ferrari 458 spider had been “wrecked and totaled”.
 The Bakalems are now suing for breach of contract, fraud, and negligent misrepresentation – claiming that they tried to “cover up” the accident.

 General Manger Granville Lewis tells his side of the story.
 The contract was to sell the 458 at the agreed upon price of $231,900 with a reduced commission of 5%.
 That would have earned a net profit of $220,000 once sold.
 The prospective buyer’s offer of $220,000 would have still made a profit just under $210,000 for a 6-year old Ferrari convertible.
 This was before the accident.